odubno/instagram-analyzer/README.md

 > Keep in mind that this is a low-level tutorial for those looking to get familiar with Flask, understand the development workflow, convert code from IPython Notebook to development, and deploy a basic app to Heroku.

 Enjoy!

+> You can grab the basic project structure from here.
+This just has a boiler plate here.
+You'll have just have to add in the rest of the project.

 ### Dependencies for the app: